So you know your friend, family member, or significant other likes guns.

 I Have No Idea…I Need Gift Cards

 Did that help?
-What perfect gift did you end up getting for the gun lover in your life?
+What perfect gift did you end up getting the gun lover in your life?

 And if you need more inspiration (or have some idea of what guns or gear they have)…check out our Editor’s Picks.